-3 elements of an effective Subject Line!
+3 Elements of an Effective Subject Line!

 Email subject lines are the determining factor of your email campaign’s success.
 With the subscriber’s inbox inundated with emails, they are the deciding factor for whether to click and read what is inside or leave it unopened.
 Briefly, they get to make or break your email campaign!

-Monks with their sublime experience bring you the 3 most important aspects of subject lines that govern the success of your emails drafted with your intense dedication and research:
+With our extensive experience, we bring you the 3 most important aspects of subject lines that govern the success of your emails drafted with your intense dedication and research:

 Know Your AUDIENCE

 Tailor your subject lines based on the audience you plan out to send your email campaigns too.
 Sometimes comparisons with controversial headlines increase the open rate – but it is still not a sure-fire way of winning your audience’s hearts.

 Including numbers or facts in your subject lines is more likely to attract audiences as the brain gets drawn to the digits.
 Youth and adults both react differently to different subject lines and thereupon, the campaign’s effectiveness totally depends on the how well you win hearts of different segments.

 The tone of your subject line is an important factor that decides the credibility of your company, routed through the first impression.
 A casual tone, a conversational tone or a personal tone may be of help – completely based on the industry you belong to.
 Your tone can leverage urgency by giving them a reason to react now and not later.

 However, the scarcity technique must be backed by appropriate incentives.
 A humorous tone works well with increasing open rates but the trick lies in humoring the right audience.
 Use of caps lock implies that your tone is shrewd, so make sure that your subject line does not appear loud in the subscriber’s inbox.
 At the same time, make sure your subject line does not exclaim in excess!